 Bonus Read – How to do Keyword Research

-To know the traffic source of a page, go to behaviour and then site content.
+Ans.
+To know the traffic source of a page, go to behavior and then site content.
 Thereon, one can choose whether they wish to see the traffic of all web pages, a landing page or an exit page.

 You can also identify which keywords are doing well for the campaign and bringing in conversions.
 The formula for RPC is Total Revenue ÷ Total Clicks.